louisvilletech/louisvilletech.org/README.md

 3. Run `npm install`
 4. Run `npm run build`
 5. After the site is built, you can run it in your browser by opening `index.html` located in `/dest/`

+Removing a group and meetup
+1. Edit the `data/groups.json` file to remove the group.
+2. Remove the stale ical file in the `./ics` directory.
+3. Rebuild the site.